 I spent most time to climd up the hill behind the village, no time for the boat cruise.

 The old golden houses line the river Dordogne and spread up the hill behind, some houses here quite modest but some – grandiose.
-One of these big houses was near to the road when I just entered into the village – Châteaux de La Malartrie, newly built in 19th century, in Renaissance style, a nice hotel to stay.
+One of these big houses was near the road when I just entered the village – Château de La Malartrie, newly built in the 19th century, in Renaissance style, a nice hotel to stay.

 The old stone houses along the main road, with a nice view down to the river Dordogne.